 The answer is simple but costly; the Hanford tank waste must be retrieved and treated.
-This will require building of a tank waste Treatment Complex and the development of retrieval equipment.
+This will require building of a tank waste Treatment Complex, the implementation of retrieval equipment, and operation of retrieval and treatment for many decades.

 HISTORY OF PAST TREATMENT EFFORTS